 Johann Jakob Scheuchzer was a Swiss naturalist with a wide breadth of knowledge — at least for the early 18th century.
-In his day, it was customary to regard the Old Testament as a perfectly accurate description of the history of the earth, and Scheuchzer was certainly a man of his time.
+In his day, it was customary to regard the Old Testament as an accurate description of the history of the earth, and Scheuchzer was certainly a man of his time.

 In fact, as historian Jonathan Sheehan argues, Scheuchzer and his contemporaries struggled with "information overload" as discoveries about the natural world threatened to overwhelm scholarship.
 Using the Bible as a basis for ordering information made it more manageable.
 And use the Bible Scheuchzer did; he relied on biblical passages to discuss chickens and their eggs, mushroom shapes, plant structures, ants, rainbows, even the social lives of ants.